 But there are some common criteria for the software industry, and those criteria are:

-- We Can stop the testing when we are not able to find any more defects in the application by following the predefined test cases.
+• We Can stop the testing when we cannot find any more defects in the application by following the predefined test cases.

 But we can say that both of the above statements are contradictory because we can satisfy the statement even by doing nothing.
 Also, the second statement is meaningless because it does not ensure the quality of our test cases.